arshappleid/DNS_Server/README.md

 The goal will be to maintain the DNS structure for queries in a static file such that you can examine what has been cached and requested from clients.
 Code will be tested as a stand-alone DNS server (meaning that it will just be turned on with any configuration you require (which will be documented) and used in place of the default DNS server.

-# Difficulty

-This difficulty of this depends on your approach but is more involved than the IMCP/Scapy challenges.
-The DNS server does not have to be complete or robust, but should answer and cache basic queries and responses (meaning that it could be used/functional for most basic operations).
-This can be easily written in Python as there are numerous libraries that can help with this.
-The challenge is dealing with caching and forwarding requests of records.
-You will need to review the details of the requirements for DNS but will give you a strong understanding of how this works.
-You are also welcome to build in Java (more difficult).